hashicorp/consul-haproxy/README.md

-# consul-haproxy
+# DEPRECATED: consul-haproxy

-**Deprecated** This project is deprecated.
+**Deprecated!** This project is deprecated.
 Consul HAProxy has been replaced by [Consul Template](https://github.com/hashicorp/consul-template).
 This repository is kept for history and legacy purposes.
 Please use Consul Template instead.

+---

 This project provides `consul-haproxy`, a daemon for dynamically configuring HAProxy using data from Consul.